Norwegian campaign of 1716: 26 February – 11 March

 A proclamation to the Norwegian people was issued by Charles, stating that the goal of the Swedish invasion was to convince Frederick IV to sign a peace treaty.
 On 26 February, the Swedes crossed the border into Norway.
 The Norwegians had left a force at Høland, which was caught off guard and captured by the Swedish vanguard.
 However, a determined counterattack by Colonel Kruse's 200 dragoons had led to the near capture of Charles, with 7 Swedes killed and many more wounded.
 Additionally, Prince Frederick and Stanisław Poniatowski were badly wounded in the fighting, to the point where they had to return to Sweden.
 The Swedes held off the Norwegian assault, and Colonel Kruse was eventually taken prisoner, who was then praised by Charles for his bravery in the battle the following day.
-Charles reportedly said to Kruse:If my brother Fredrik has many men like you, then it will not be easy to wage war against him.That day, however, Norwegian reinforcements arrived in the form of several hundred men at Rakkestad.
+Charles reportedly said to Kruse:If my brother Fredrik (Frederick IV) has many men like you, then it will not be easy to wage war against him.That day, however, Norwegian reinforcements arrived in the form of several hundred men at Rakkestad.
 Aware of the fighting, they decided against attacking.
 Charles chose not to attack, as his cavalry were in a poor state and his infantry were few in number.